 5. Are there any tech solutions available to help me manage calorie labelling?

-We appreciate that complying with the new Calorie Labelling legislation by 6th April is likely to be a daunting and time consuming task, so it’s good to know that Food Alert has this covered.
-We have access to laboratory testing facilities for accurate calorie analysis, and our integrated Smart Chef online recipe management system and PPDS label printing solution Smart Menu is designed to provide real-time food information at all your points of sale.
+We appreciate that complying with the new Calorie Labelling legislation can be a daunting and time consuming task, so it’s good to know that Food Alert has this covered.
+We have access to laboratory testing facilities for accurate calorie analysis, and our integrated Assure65 software includes a calorie management system as well as PPDS label printing solution designed to provide real-time food information at all your points of sale.
 You can create menu cycles, menus and recipes in one place and instantly update your allergen and nutritional data – reducing time, errors, and cost, whilst complying with your legal obligations.
 This solution integrates with our PPDS label printing solution for food prepacked for direct sale and takeaway products, offering a total solution.

 Here are some additional sources of information about Calorie Labelling: